matthieuSolente/accessible-vml-button-generator/README.md

 so it's a huge improvement over the classic vml button.

 Testing was performed on Outlook 365 and Windows 10 Mail with Narrator and NVDA

+### Disadvantage
+As the button is surrounded by two vml blocks, the difference will be visible in darkmode.